-How do the subject area outcomes of Reading; writing, SPAG, Maths and science compare?
+How do the subject area outcomes of Reading; writing, SPAG, Maths and science compare in 2016?

 At end of Key stage 2 SATs Reading was our clear weakest subject and we have therefore changed the way we teach Reading with more focus on comprehension and rich vocabulary.
 We are also exposing the children to more frequent ‘test’ conditions so that they understand how to perform under pressure.